Jinfu0913/GMNet/README.md

 The implement of this project is based on the code of ‘RTFNet: RGB-Thermal Fusion Network for Semantic Segmentation of Urban Scenes (IEEE RAL)’ proposed by Yuxiang Sun et all.

 # Contact
-Please drop me an email for further problems or discussion: tjuliujinfu@outlook.com
+Please drop me an email for further problems or discussion: tjuliujinfu@outlook.com or  wujiezhou@163.com (https://wujiezhou.github.io/)